Discover more from My Sweet Dumb Brain

 We were standing at mile nine of the 13.1-mile race, giddy from waiting and eager to cheer.
 My friends and I took a silly group selfie while shouting from the sidelines.
 In the background of the photo, Jamie offered a tired half wave.

-I hugged Cass a little bit tighter.
+I hugged my daughter a little bit tighter.
 She’s here.
 She’s alive.

 At that moment, we were a team.
 I rested my head on Billy’s shoulder.
 That fateful timeline, sometimes a whisper, came roaring back.
 This won’t last forever.

-I dressed Cass in warm clothes for the day, lots of layers for an unusually chilly morning.
+I dressed my daughter in warm clothes for the day, lots of layers for an unusually chilly morning.
 It was 75 degrees in 2017, cloudy then sunny.
 I took a photo because it was such a beautiful day.
 I planned to post it on Instagram after the race.

 I was heading to the finish line to meet Jamie.
 I couldn’t wait to celebrate with him.

-I joined Billy in the living room, where he and I wrestled Cass into boots and a puffy jacket.
+I joined Billy in the living room, where he and I wrestled our wiggly toddler into boots and a puffy jacket.
 “What do you think you’ll do today?
 Are you excited?” we asked, trading turns preparing her for the day ahead.
 “I’ll miss you!”
-I said to both Billy and Cass.
+I said to both of them.
 They each gave me a hug and kiss and headed out the door.

 For a brief moment, my brain, like my house, was quiet.
 But not for long.
 This is it, I thought, taking a sharp breath.
 I was waiting at the finish line, wondering why Jamie hadn’t crossed yet.